markevans/dragonfly/extra_docs/Configuration.md

       c.url_path_prefix = '/images'                         # defaults to nil
       c.url_host = 'http://some.domain.com:4000'            # defaults to nil

-      c.protect_from_dos_attacks = true                     # defaults to true - adds a SHA parameter on the end of urls c.secret = 'This is my secret yeh!!'                  # should set this if concerned about DOS attacks
+      c.protect_from_dos_attacks = true                     # defaults to false - adds a SHA parameter on the end of urls c.secret = 'This is my secret yeh!!'                  # should set this if concerned about DOS attacks

       c.analyser.register(MyAnalyser)                       # See 'Analysers' for more details